Net Metering Pakistan 2026: Rs 11 Net Billing Rate (NEPRA Rules)

 - Tariff inflation.
 Pakistani electricity rates have risen ~10-15% per year on average since 2020.
 Your savings escalate every year while the system runs at near-zero ongoing cost.

 - Self-consumption value.
-Even at Rs 10/unit export, the self-consumed portion (the units your solar generates while you are using them) saves you Rs 35-48/unit.
+Even at Rs 11/unit export under net billing, the self-consumed portion (units your solar generates while you are using them) saves you Rs 35-48/unit displaced retail rate.
 Optimise for self-consumption: run heavy appliances during solar hours.

 - Load-shedding hedge.
-A hybrid system with a battery keeps you running when the grid blacks out (anti-islanding rule means a pure grid-tied system shuts off during load-shedding for grid worker safety).
-For homes / businesses in Karachi or smaller cities with frequent load-shedding, the backup itself is worth the extended payback.
+A hybrid system with a battery keeps you running when the grid blacks out.
+The anti-islanding rule means a pure grid-tied system shuts off during load-shedding for grid worker safety.
+For homes and businesses in Karachi or smaller cities with frequent load-shedding, the backup itself is worth the extended payback.

-Where it makes less sense post-2025: very low-consumption homes (below ~400 units/month) where the unprotected slab top rates do not kick in much.
+Where it makes less sense after net billing: very low-consumption homes (below ~400 units/month) where the unprotected slab top rates do not kick in much.
 The arithmetic still works but the savings are smaller and payback approaches 8-10 years.

-Use our Solar System Size Calculator to size your system to your specific bill and get a realistic 2026-policy payback estimate.
+Use our Solar System Size Calculator to size your system to your specific bill and get a realistic 2026-policy payback estimate, or model both net metering (if you qualify as a pre-Feb 2026 prosumer) and net billing scenarios side by side in our Net Metering Calculator.

 Sources & references

-- Net Metering Calculator PakistanCalculate your post-March 2025 net metering bill across all 10 DISCOs and K-Electric.
-Imported units billed at slab rates, exports credited at the new ~Rs 10/unit buyback.
+- Net Metering Calculator PakistanCalculate your 2026 net billing bill under NEPRA Prosumer Regulations 2026 (SRO 251(I)/2026, effective Feb 9, 2026) across all 10 DISCOs and K-Electric.
+Imports at slab rates, exports credited at Rs 11/unit NAPPP.

 - Solar System Size Calculator PakistanEnter your monthly bill or units + city + AC count and get the right kW size, panel count, rooftop area, system cost and simple payback for Pakistani homes.